not-blue/More-Buttons/README.md

 # More-Buttons
-Minecraft data pack that modifies button recipes
+This data pack changes the default minecraft button recipes to create four buttons from a block instead of one.
+It also adds stonecutting recipes for stone and polished blackstone, though there is no bonus for using the stonecutter.